nicoespeon/gitgraph.js/README.md

 #### open a live reload server - `grunt server`

-For a better code experience, this grunt task open in your favorite browser a live server.
+For a better code experience, this grunt task opens a live server in your favorite browser.
 This server is automatically reloaded when you save a project file.

 Please note that `examples/index.html` is the default file for testing ;)